callmed/simulator-manager/README.md

 # simulator-manager
-Program to manage different simulator instances with all details.
+Program to manage different simulator instances at one place.
+The program contains all details about a simulator instance as well as information about the current state.

+Core functions:
+* Instance Details
+* License Details
+  * License requests
+* QEMU functionality including backups

+## Installation

+## Requirements